 As @intrigeri correctly points out and as discussed further in https://github.com/freedomofpress/securedrop/pull/1804, there is not much "trusting" of keyservers.
 Would it not be better to simply go back to using the HKPS SKS keyservers, which seem to have greater uptime/ reliability?
 I'll leave that question up to the Tails team, but if I were part of it I think I would be arguing yes.
 As much as I like to use/ support use of onion services, use for keyservers/ keyserver pools combined with OnionBalance does in fact seem too experimental for inclusion in the default Tails GPG configuration.

-#8 Updated by eloquence about 1 year ago
+#8 Updated by eloquence over 1 year ago

 I still encounter the same hangs with the default configuration, even in Tails 3.9.1.
 This issue was rejected a year ago in favor of monitoring long term trends; would it be possible to get an update on what the automated test suite shows in terms of reliability of the default configuration?
 Apologies if this is already covered in another issue I missed in search.